Isvan/CMPT464FinalProject/README.md

 - MVP: find rigid transform
 - Refined version: find non-rigid deformation

-### Mesh data structure and mesh part generation (Not assigned)

-- Input: the big `.json` and the `.obj`'s (basically our transformed dataset)
-- Output: Generate parts `.objs` based on the dataset entry.
-- Make sense of `.json` and construct representations which can be usable later on (e.g. here is a mesh and here is its parts, each part is labeled)
+### Scorer (Iavor)

+- Input: .obj
+- Output: normalized score, 0-1
+- In the end we will just integrate the trained model
+- Convert meshes to voxel / SDF representation for analysis

 ## Ideas/Suggestions

-- Probably need to set up a separate meeting with the TA
+- Probably need to set up a separate meeting with the Wallace to check in on the project